KelliePetersen/OOPwithPHP/src/phpadvanced/Design_Patterns.md

 •	 **Composite** - Composing structures in which groups of objects can be used as if they were individual objects
 •	 **Decorator** - A flexible mechanism for combining objects at runtime to extend functionality
 •	 **Facade** - Creating a simple interface to complex or variable systems
+•	 **Interpreter** - Building a mini-language interpreter that can be used to create scriptable applications
+•	 **Observer** - Creating hooks for alerting disparate objects about system events
+•	 **Visitor** - Applying an operation to all the nodes in a tree of objects
+•	 **Command** - Creating command objects that can be saved and passed around
+•	 **Null Object** - Using non-operational objects in place of null values

 ## Strategy Pattern